-Salmon is very easy to prepare and can be flavoured in many ways.
-Salmon can be baked, barbequed, poached, steamed or grilled.
-It’s recommended that we eat oily fish twice per week so it’s worth having a few simple go to recipes so it doesn’t get boring.
-This orange and ginger salmon recipe only 10 to 15 minutes to prepare, giving the fish a delicious, zesty kick.
+Salmon is very easy to prepare and can be flavoured and cooked in many ways: baked, barbequed, poached, steamed or grilled.
+It’s recommended that we eat oily fish twice per week so it’s worth having a few simple go-to recipes you’re comfortable making.

 200 mls pure orange juice

 1 ½ dessertspoons balsamic vinegar

 1 teaspoon fresh grated ginger (add in extra ½ teaspoon for stronger flavour)